#1. If using your high beams at night, you must dim your lights when an oncoming vehicle is:

 We have shortened the practice test simply because a shorter test has proven to engage users more.

 Questions are random and taken from a large pool of questions, just like the real written test.
 You can take the test over and over again.
-Chances that two tests will be exactly the same are extremely slim.
+Chances that two tests will be exactly the same are extremely low.

 An instant feedback tells you if your answer is correct or not.
 At the end of the test, you will see your score.
 But don’t focus too much on your score when you start practicing.
 Focus more on the questions you miss and try to understand why you got it wrong.
 Check your manual for more information.

 Before you attempt the real exam, we recommend that you have a full score on each practice test.

 What You Should Know about the Real Written Test